|

 The modern Gregorian Calendar is an invention of the Roman Catholic Church.
 This calendar, with religious holidays designed and enforced by the Catholic Church, is a counterfeit of God's Sacred Calendar.
 A return to all truth is also a return to understanding and observing God's Sacred Calendar.

-The first point, which must be clearly established is that God's Sacred Calendar is based on the movements of the sun and the moon.
+The first point, which must be clearly established.
+God's sacred calendar is based on the movements of the sun and the moon.

 14 And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs [signals], and for seasons [appointed times], and for days, and years: